 It is easy to see how crucial homeostasis is, and it appears that this is where cannabis can help.
 When you take ingest marijuana, CBD and THC molecules react with our CB1 and CB2 receptors in the same way that our own endogenous cannabinoids would.
 By aiding our bodies in their natural ability to stay internally balanced, cannabis may also help us to reduce the symptoms of a wide range of physical and mental health issues.

-Outside the endocannabinoid system, cannabis has also been shown to have antioxidant and anti-inflammatory effects, meaning that it could offer protection against many serious conditions such as cardiovascular disease, Alzheimer’s disease and even possibly some forms of cancer.
+Outside the endocannabinoid system, cannabis has also been shown to have antioxidant and anti-inflammatory effects, meaning that it could offer protection against many serious conditions such as cardiovascular disease, Alzheimer’s disease, fibromyalgia, and more.

 Despite the growing body of evidence for cannabis’ benefits, it remains a controlled substance in many parts of the world.
 This means that accessing it can be difficult, even impossible for some.
 However, this situation is slowly improving as more and more research is produced and attitudes begin to change across the globe.